Engr-Hamza-Saghir/PlantApp/README.md

 ## Mock API

-The app uses [mockapi.io](https://mockapi.io/projects/688875bdadf0e59551ba0845) for GET and POST operations.
+GET and POST operations are handled through [mockapi.io](https://mockapi.io/projects/688875bdadf0e59551ba0845).
+Only plant name and type are submitted through POST; vitals like sunlight, pH, etc. are generated randomly using JavaScript.

 ## Component Structure